zeromq/czmq/README.md

     ./configure --with-zeromq=/usr/local

-After building, you can run the zapi selftests:
+After building, you can run the libzapi selftests:

     make check